openstack/openstack-manuals/doc/user-guide/source/intro-user.rst

 =================================

-As an OpenStack cloud end user, you can provision your own resources within the limits set by administrators.
+As an OpenStack cloud end user, you can provision your own resources within the limits set by cloud administrators.

 The examples in this guide show you how to perform tasks by using the following methods: